TreeBASE/treebase/README.md

 - [treebase_feed](treebase_feed) - PHP feed with newest studies, to embed in the JSP/HTML GUI
 - [oai-pmh_data_provider](oai-pmh_data_provider) - additional Java 1.5 MVC functionality for OAI-PMH interface

-### Experiments, non-essential subprojects

-The following subprojects are not needed for the web application.

-- [treebase-derivatives](treebase-derivatives) - code experiments in Perl that build on the TB2 data model
-- [treebase-curation](treebase-curation) - a data repository that was used for migrating data from TB1 to TB2

 ### Additional files

 - [pom.xml](pom.xml) - file for maven that operates on `treebase-core` and `treebase-web`